flatironinstitute/cppdlr/README.md

 imaginary time single-particle Green's functions and other imaginary time quantities.
 For more information on the DLR, see the references below.

+Please see [the documentation](https://flatironinstitute.github.io/cppdlr/) for more information about `cppdlr`.

 Libraries implementing the DLR are available in other languages:

 - Python, via [pydlr](https://github.com/jasonkaye/libdlr)